-Whether it’s a restraining order or order of protection—the terminology can vary depending on what the court system in your area chooses to call it—this civil order can do the following:
+Whether it’s called a restraining order or an order of protection—the terminology can vary depending on what the court system in your area chooses to call it—this civil order can do the following:

 - Restrict an abuser from contacting, intimidating, threatening or otherwise interfering with a survivor, as well as any other person named by the court, such as family members.
 The abuser may be required to stay away from the survivor’s home, business, school, place of employment or any other location named by the court.

 - If a ”no contact” provision is included in the order, it means an abuser cannot contact or subsequently harass the survivor in any way, including through email, text or social media.

 - A restraining order can also mandate that a victim retain custody of shared children.

 - The order can demand an abuser move out of the residence you share (known sometimes as a “kick-out order.”)